lasseebert/dotfiles/README.md

 # My dotfiles

 **These are my dotfiles.
-There are many like them, but these are mine**
+There are many like them, but these are mine.**

 ## What?